jrozojime/Data-Management-course/data-essay.md

 ## Data

-The Data from **Juventus(ITA)** and its rivals in every stage will be found and pre-processed, afterwards the data will be used to perform a Social Network Analysis(SNA) in order to define a style of a play of **Juventus** team .
+The Data from **Juventus(ITA)** and its rivals in every stage will be found and pre-processed, afterwards the data will be used to perform a Social Network Analysis(SNA) in order to define the playing style of **Juventus** team .
 In the case of a different team to the one choosen became champion, the same process will be applied to its related data.

 ## List of Data